suicide awareness month

 This awareness is to realise that anyone could be suffering with their mental health, contemplating suicide.
 And it’s not always obvious, you just don’t know how someone is feeling, even if they seem happy.
 That can be a front, a mask.
 Take Robin Williams, for example.
 Such a sad story!!
 You can click on the image below to read more about him.

-So, let’s take this ‘Suicide prevention awareness month’ and turn it into a lifetime of awareness.
-We can do this just by being aware of others’ feelings and emotions and be kind.
+So, let’s take this ‘Suicide Awareness Month’ and turn it into a lifetime of awareness.
+We can do this by being kind and aware of others’ feelings and emotions.

 Websites and services